 Keep it lean with personas and archetypes

-The method we kickstarted with the charity organisation has also been invaluable for generating personas and behavioural archetypes from the output of user research interviews.
+The website information architecture method we kickstarted with the charity organisation was also invaluable for generating personas and behavioural archetypes from the output of user research interviews.

 Creating a common data structure for each persona or archetype, we can give values to attributes within these common structures, based on findings from our interviews.